Best Smart Bidet Toilet Seats 2026: TOTO Wins

 Expert review sources used in this analysis:

-- SmartHomeExplorer aggregated expert reviews from bob-vila, this-old-house, consumerreports, reviewed, good-housekeeping, cnet, and digitaltrends, plus manufacturer specification sheets from TOTO and Kohler
+- SmartHomeExplorer aggregated expert reviews from Wirecutter, CNET, Forbes, Tom's Guide, Reviewed, BidetKing, and CNN Underscored, plus manufacturer specification sheets from TOTO, Kohler, Bio Bidet, Brondell, and Alpha

-- The SHE Hygiene Automation Score is a proprietary five-factor weighted formula rubric (Self-Sanitizing Technology 35%, Bidet Wash Performance 25%, Toilet Paper Reduction Potential 15%, Smart-Home Integration 15%, Long-Term Durability 10%) developed for this integrated smart toilet category
+- The SHE Hygiene Automation Score is a proprietary five-factor weighted rubric (Self-Sanitizing Technology 35%, Bidet Wash Performance 25%, Toilet Paper Reduction Potential 15%, Smart-Home Integration 15%, Long-Term Durability 10%) applied consistently across our smart-bathroom coverage

 Nicholas Miles is the founder of SmartHomeExplorer and a longtime smart home enthusiast focused on helping everyday homeowners make better technology decisions.
 He researches, compares, and writes about products across security, climate, lighting, leak prevention, sensors, home energy, and automation, with an emphasis on real-world usefulness, ecosystem compatibility, reliability, privacy, and long-term value.